samuel-watson/glmmrBase/README.md

 The package is available on CRAN, or the most up-to-date version can be installed from this repository in R using `devtools::install_github("samuel-watson/glmmrBase")`.
 A pre-compiled binary is also available with each release on this page.

 ### Building from source
-It is strongly recommended to build from source with the flags `-fno-math-errno -O3`, this will cut the time to run many functions by as much as 90%.
+It is strongly recommended to build from source with the flags `-fno-math-errno -O3` or `-Ofast` for gcc, this will cut the time to run many functions by as much as 90%.
 One way to do this is to set CPP_FLAGS in `~/.R/Makevars`.
 Another alternative is to download the package source `.tar.gz` file and run from the command line
 ```
 R CMD INSTALL --configure-args="CPPFLAGS=-fno-math-errno -O3" glmmrBase_0.5.4.tar.gz
 ```